Claims Against Asda

 Our compensation calculator gives an indication of how much you might be entitled to based on your injuries.
 Jefferies Solicitors will take these different details relating to your injury into account when calculating how much compensation you should be awarded, which will then be put forward to the opposing side and the judge.

 However, compensation also takes into account any financial losses that you might have suffered as a result of your injuries, such as a loss of earnings due to being unable to return to work.
 If you have had to pay for treatment or travel to treatment, compensation may also be able to cover this as well.
 Therefore, you should keep any receipts or other documents that help to outline the extent of your financial losses, as caused by your accident/injuries.

 claims against Asda with Jefferies Solicitors

-To find out if you have a valid claim or to learn more about the legal process involved in claims against supermarkets, you should speak to a solicitor who has experience in this area.
+To find out if you could have a valid claim or to learn more about the legal process involved in claims against supermarkets, you should speak to a solicitor who has experience in this area.

 For more than 25 years, Jefferies Solicitors have helped people who have become injured following supermarket slips, including people who have slipped in a supermarket.
-We usually work on a no win, no win basis.
+We usually work on a no win, no fee basis.
 This means there is no financial risk to you in the event that your claim is unsuccessful.

 Our friendly team of experts are ready to help you.
 Call us on 0800 342 3206 or get in touch online today to start a conversation about your claim.